LennartMol/How-Sweet-Am-I/README.md

 # How-Sweet-Am-I
-A python script to read your glucose level and update your discord playing status accordingly with your glucose level and a fun quote.
+A python script to read your glucose level and update your discord 'playing status' accordingly.
+Also displays a quote based this value.
 ![Example of it working in Discord](https://i.imgur.com/tdXdVA1.png)

 You can easily use this script for yourself if you're a diabetic with a freestyle libre.